Healing Starts Here

 Understanding Depression

-When you are depressed, your mind often becomes biased towards negative interpretations.
-You may withdraw from activities, avoid people, and lose routines that normally support wellbeing.
+When you are depressed, your mind can become biased towards negative interpretations.
+You may withdraw from activities, avoid people, and lose routines that normally support your wellbeing.
 Unfortunately, these changes can keep depression going, even when you are doing your best to cope.

 How CBT Helps With Depression